 One of the permanent exhibitions at the abbey is entitled Anglo-Normand World.
 It looks at the links between Normandy and England from a religious and also an architectural perspective.
 Visitors can also read information about the abbey’s founding charter, property acts and deeds.
 You can view a copy of a charter with William’s signature on it.
 Plus, take a look at the seals used by William and other nobility including Richard the Lionheart.

 Taking A Self-Guided Tour

 This option is called ‘une visite decouverte’ and you stroll around by yourself.
-Times and tariffs are below.
+You’ll find the times and tariffs below.
 There are information boards in both French and English.
 Both the exhibitions in the abbey also have bilingual display boards explaining the key points.
-There was also the option to listen to an audio recording in English in the first exhibition.
+There is also the option to listen to an audio recording in English of the first exhibition.
 As you go in through the main entrance, the ticket office is just to the right.
 You’ll be given a small leaflet that has a plan of the route you take.

 You can browse the shop housed in the main entrance hall before you leave.

 My top tips, practical information and information about different types of tours are all below.
 This post has more information about my top 10 Normandy abbeys and châteaux.

 These 50 minute tours don’t need to be pre-booked but may be busier during the summer months.
 There are also a series of themed tours throughout the year in French.
 Taking a guided tour will allow you to see additional rooms in the abbey.
 They include the Guard’s Room, the apple press, the refectory, the parlour, the sacristy and the chapter house.
 The chapter house is known as the Salle Capitulaire and is where marriages take place nowadays.
 If there’s a specific room you’re interested in visiting, check whether it’s included on the regular guided visit or a themed one.

 This page (in French) has a floor plan of the abbey and shows where the rooms on the guided and themed tours are.